philzook58/philzook58.github.io/_drafts/2017-12-23-functor-vector2.md

 The canonical thought provoker for this is the Rosetta Stone paper by Baez and Stay <sup>[1](#rosettastone)</sup>.
 I suppose this entire article is in my meager way emulating the spirit of the Rosetta Stone, making the section on typed lambda calculus more concrete in Haskell.

 Vectors are a ubiquitous notion in science and engineering and mastery of them pays off.
-Vectors are the mathemetical language necessary to describe quantum mechanics.
+Vectors are the mathematical language necessary to describe quantum mechanics.

+Vectors are almost entirely synonymous with arrays for numerical purposes.

+This is unfortunate and mind closing, similar to saying that programming is only assembly language.
+It is indeed true that a vector expressed in an array form will be the fastest on actual computer hardware, but for a sophisticated application the inherent complication requires powerful abstractions in order for mere mortals to be able to grapple with the problem.

+WARNING: This article is NOT about using high performance vectors of this type.
+For that I forward you to the libraries vector, hmatrix, accelerate, and repa.

+I am giving myself the leeway to not worry about performance until much later in the series and frankly it is not my primary concern.

+Given that I am explicitly ignoring performance, fully demonstrating that I am an out of touch functional programmer that doesn't work on anything real, why should you still give a shit what I have to say?

+1. Vectors make for great examples for Haskell and category theory topics.
+It may be illuminating to read on.
+2. For BIG vectors though, living in Kron-land, you have the elbow room for elegance, in fact you NEED it.
+The vectors here can get so big that naive array based approaches will take the lifetime of the universe to compute a dot product.
+3. I think it's all kind of neat.
+Maybe you will too.

+So that said, let's go on a journey that touches almost every Haskell concept I know about.
+Wheee!!!!

+Please contact me with any suggestions.
+This article will forever be a work in progress.

 ## Baby Bear, Momma Bear, and Papa Bear Vectors

+I'd like to sketch an important classification between different vector spaces.

 The way I see it, there are three broad classes of numerical vectors, classified basically by their size.
 One can talk about the asymptotic size of vector spaces in terms of some natural parameter, similarly to how one classifies the complexity of algorithms.
-The baby vectors are , the medium are polynomial $O(n^c)$ in some sense of a natural parameter n, and the big vectors are .

-There are baby vectors, the 2,3, and 4 dimensional vectors that are intensely useful for geometry and physics, vectors of a constant size $O(1)$.
+There are baby vectors, vectors of a constant size $O(1)$.
+These are the 2,3, and 4 dimensional vectors that are intensely useful for geometry and physics and the first ones you usually learn.
 These are the vectors of displacement or rotations, forces and momentums.
 These kinds of vectors are pretty intuitive (they are little arrows we can draw), have great visualizations, and very interesting specialized techniques like Geometric Algebra or quaternions.

 The next level up are the medium vectors, polynomial in size $O(n^d)$.
-The vectors represent fields in the physics sense of the word like displacement fields or the electromagnetc field.
-They have a couple numbers for every point in a discretized space, or they might be the vectors of some data you have collected and which you want to perform a least squares fit on.
+The vectors represent classical fields in the physics sense of the word, like displacement fields or the electromagnetc field.
+They have a couple numbers for every point in a discretized space.
 So $n$ is the number of lattice points in one direction and $d$ is the dimensionality for example.
 These are the vectors you use when you are doing finite element simulations for simulating the flexing of a plane wing or fluid flow around a dog and are the vectors for which the typical applications of numerical linear algebra lie.
+Another exmaple of vectors of this size is noisy collected data that you want to perform a least squares fit on.
+Basically, almost everything in commonplace engineering and science falls into this category that isn't a use of baby vectors.

 The BIG vectors are the vectors that represent many-body quantum mechanics, quantum field theory or similarly the probability distributions of many correlated variables.
-These mondo vectors grow exponentially $O(2^n)$ in the problem size, where n may be the number of particles for example.
-The Kronecker product is of paramount importance here, giving you a method to docompose these vectors in terms of simpler pieces.
-These vectors
+These Mondo vectors grow exponentially $O(2^n)$ in the problem size, where n may be the number of particles or number of random variables.
+The Kronecker product is of paramount importance here, giving you a method to docompose these vectors in terms of simpler, smaller pieces.

-The kinds of vectors that I leave out of my classification are truly infinitely sized vectors.
-Legit non-discretized infinite function spaces live here for example.
-These vectors basically have to be treated by discretization or symbolic means and are outside the domain of discussion here (although I would be ecstatic if we found a proper abstraction in Haskell that includes these as well).

-Vectors are almost entirely synonymous with arrays for numerical purposes.
-This is unfortunate and mind closing, similar to saying that programming is only assembly language.
-It is indeed true that a vector expressed in an array form will be the fastest on actual computer hardware, but for a sophisticated application the inherent complication requires powerful abstractions in order for mere mortals to be able to grapple with the problem.

-WARNING: This article is NOT about using high performance vectors of this type.
-For that I forward you to the libraries vector, hmatrix, accelerate, and repa.

-The array based vector is the maximum performance (for dense vectors) with the least expressivity.
-You really have to twist your mind into their terms, always using integers as your basis.

-For baby vectors, it often doesn't matter what you do.
-Computers are so goddamn fast.
-For crunching millions of baby vectors, sure optimize the hell out of it.
-Go into assembly if you want.

-For medium vectors, arrays are basically the best choice.

-For BIG vectors though, living in Kron-land, you have the elbow room for elegance, in fact you NEED it.
-The vectors here can get so big that naive array based approaches will take the lifetime of the universe to compute a dot product.

-There are a number of alternative representations of vectors on a computer.
+The ultimate goal of this series is to ascend a sequence of abstraction to get a good handle on these BIG vectors and a focus on the Kronecker product.

+## Vectors as Functors on the Basis Type and the Linear Monad

 Functors are a container-like pattern used often in Haskell.
 This article will examine three perspectives on how to encode vector-like structure in Haskell: As Functors on the basis, as functors on the scalars, and as functors on vectors themselves.

-This article is a message in a bottle.
-I hope to receive feedback and suggestions on how to take the ideas enclosed further.

-So let's go on a journey that touches almost every Haskell concept I know about.
-Wheee!!!!

-## Vectors as Functors on the Basis Type and the Linear Monad

 For simplistic purposes, a simple to use Haskell representation of a vector is a keyed list, which is often used when when doesn't want to deal with the extra mental overhead of a full HashMap dictionary.